 Light colored, loose-fitting clothes are best for when the weather gets hot.
 Of course, that’s not always possible.
 “If your profession has you wearing a lot of clothes,” Stupple says, citing firefighters, athletes, and military members as examples, “make sure you pay even closer attention to hydration levels and spend as much time as possible in the shade.”

 As long as you take the necessary precautions, there’s nothing to stop you from enjoying beautiful, sunny days outside.
-Just be aware of the risks and make sure to seek medical assistance if you or someone else experience extreme dizziness, confusion, or fatigue.
+Just be aware of the risks and make sure to seek medical assistance if you or someone else experience extreme dizziness, confusion, or fatigue, since those could be signs of heat exhaustion.